Zaphodious/proompt/README.md

 user via -i, as the program uses this to determine if it is running in a root shell to improve cross-platform compatability.

+### Git

+To use specially-formatted git display modules, it is necessary to first pass in the output of `$(git status --porcelain=v2 --branch 2>&1)` via -g.
+Then, any number of --git-s blocks can be passed in, that will be displayed depending on which of the three repository states are detected: all (displays regardless of status), committed, staged, or unstaged.
+Note that this allows for placing multiple git blocks, and for placing git blocks at arbitrary places in the prompt.

+For text passed into the sections, the following substitutions will be made:

+- @b will be replaced with the branch name
+- @u will be replaced with the upstream name
+- @+ will be replaced with the no. of commits ahead of upstream
+- @- will be replaced with the no. of commits behind upstream
+- @s will be replaced with the detected repo status

+If no text is provided, the string " @b ↑@+ ↓@-" will be used as default. (the Nerd Font symbol for a git branch is used, which may not render in the browser.)

 ## Example

 ![Example of trains theme](trains_example.png)